chathumal-nad/devops-projects/Monitor_AKS_with_Prometheus_and_Grafana/README.md

 ## Create self signed certificate

-Let's create a self signed certificate to use in our domain.
+Let's create a self signed certificate to use for our domain.

 To create a certificate you need a key vault.
 If you don't have a key-vault yet, create one by using the following command.